a2stuff/a2d/res/notes/testplan.md

 * Run on Laser 128.
 Launch DeskTop.
 Copy a file to Ram5.
 Launch This Apple DA, close it.
 Verify that the file is still present on Ram5.

+* Boot a system with only the 140k_disk1 image.
+Verify that About This Apple II is present in the Apple Menu.

 ## System Speed

 * Run System Speed DA.
 Click Normal then click OK.
 Verify DeskTop does not lock up.